Thursday, 3 December 2015

 "'With our help, and with the use of scientific psychodynamics and the great cybernetic engines, the coordination of a billion planets became possible.'" (p.
 262)

 OK.
 But how much coordination is desirable on that scale?
-Each planet, or maybe planetary system, should be self-sufficient and any interaction between them should free - thus uncoordinated?
+Each planet, or maybe planetary system, should be self-sufficient and any interaction between them should be free - thus uncoordinated?

 "'It was perfection, in a way - but perfection is death to imperfect beings...'" (ibid.)